dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

     static $Time = "The Time is $((Get-Date).ToShortTimeString())" }
 ```
-Since we don't need an instance object, we can call this property directly from the class.
+Since we don't need an object, we call this property directly from the class.
 ```powershell
 [TimeUtilities]::Time
 ```
 ## Methods
 Methods are things the object does.
-Sticking with our human example, methods could be jump or talk.
+Essentially a method is just a function tied to an object.
+If you have ever written a PowerShell function, you can write a class method.
 ### Return
 When working with class methods you need to be explicit about what information the method will return.
-Due to this, all methods need to be prefixed with the type of data they will return, for example: ```[int]``` or ```[string]```.
+Due to this, all methods need to be prefixed with the type of data they will return, such as ```[int]``` or ```[string]```.
-This syntax is exact to how properties are declared.
 Methods that do not return any data need to be prefixed with the type of ```[void]```.
-To define a method we first need to define what type that method will return.
+After your function has finished its processing, it needs to return an object of that type.
+This is done using the ```return``` keyword.
-For example, the method talk will return a string.
+In this example, the talk method will return a string.
-I'm also going to mark the jump method as void, since it won't produce output.
+I'm also going to assign the ```[void]``` type to the Jump method since it won't produce output.
 ```powershell
 class human
 {